doppl3r/boxel-3d/readme.md

 ## License

-This project is released under a custom, source-available, non-commercial license: "Boxel-3D Non-Commercial License v1.0".
+This project is released under a custom, source-available, non-commercial license: "Boxel 3D Non-Commercial License v1.0".
 The license permits viewing, modifying, and sharing the source for non-commercial purposes only.
 Commercial use and sale are prohibited unless you obtain explicit written permission from the copyright